Mswaghere/Azure-Pipeline-Project-Pizza/README.md

-# Azure-Project (SQL - Azure Data Factory - DataBricks - PySpark - Power BI)
+# Azure Pipeline Project (SQL - Azure Data Factory - DataBricks - PySpark - Power BI)

 # Business Requirements
 We have data available in the SQL server and we need to move it to cloud storage.
 Build a pipeline to transfer data and run daily.
 Connect it with a DataBricks account, and also create an aggregated table for reporting with business-related KPIs.
 Build a dashboard to understand the data and make business decisions.